 2. Showcase Your Company as an Employer of Choice

-Top performing salespeople are picky when it comes to choosing who they work for.
+Top performing sales professionals are picky when it comes to choosing who they work for.
 And they should be: they have the luxury of working for the best because they are the best at what they do.

-Some tactics for attracting the best salespeople to your company can be executed in these ways:
+Some tactics for attracting the right candidates to your company include:

 - Online – this is likely the first place that potential candidates will look, so make sure your website is professional and the content is up to date.

-- Offices – make sure your offices look like a place of where success is celebrated and sales results are expected.
+- Offices – make sure your offices look like a place where success is celebrated and sales results are expected.
 If your company is remote, make sure your virtual presence is equally as professional.

 - Interactions – when speaking with candidates, discuss marquee customers you’ve done business with.
-This is a way to demonstrate your company’s pro sales culture and the value it places on customer relationships – something top sellers want to to see in an organization they work for.
+This demonstrates the value of your customer relationships which top sellers want to see.

-- Reputation – Hire the best and your company will become known for attracting top producers.
+- Reputation – Hire the best and your company will become known for attracting high performers.